Kirastur/NPCFollowerForHeliumBalloon/README.md

      * Enter "/npc path" to exit the waypoint editor ==> You see the npc hiking around

-4. Optional: Reduce the speed of the NPC
+4. Optional: Reduce the speed of the NPC:
-       /npc speed 0.8
+       "/npc speed 0.8"

 5. Attach the pet to the NPC
       /npcfolllowerset demo